chrisnunes57/nyt-mini-crosswords/README.md

 # Setup

-This `main.py` file will work as-is, but the requests to the NYT servers won't work without adding some of your own security credentials.
+This `frequencies.py` file will work as-is, but the requests to the NYT servers in `scraper.py` won't work without adding some of your own security credentials.
 To make `scraper.py` work, you need to create a `config.json` file in the same directory.
 The file will be structured as follows:

 ```json
 {